-"Support and Resistance is the basis of most technical analysis chart patterns whether you trade forex, the indices, commodity futures, options, stocks or yes, even Bitcoin.
+"Support and Resistance is the basis of most technical analysis chart patterns whether you trade forex, the indices, commodity futures, options, stocks.
+Yes, even Bitcoin.
 Virtually all successful traders, even professionals who use order flow, have a working knowledge of how support and resistance functions."

 I was in a trading chat room when one of the attendees made the observation that any successful trader has to have a thorough knowledge of support and resistance.

 While that thought had never occurred to me, the more I thought about it the more I came to realize that it was probably true.
 In order to be a successful trader you need to understand how support and resistance works.
 Why?
 Because quite simply, support and resistance is how the markets work.

 Support and resistance permeates trading.
 Many of the popular market formations such as head and shoulders, 123 tops and bottoms, channels, pennants, triangles, pitchforks and wedges all rely on the laws of support and resistance to make them work.
 Elliot waves and Gann lines also rely on support and resistance as do Fibonacci retracement levels.